The Witcher Season 2: Here’s everything you need to know about the second season of Netflix’s popular fantasy drama ‘The Witcher’.

 “It’s more streamlined because all the three storylines are now in the same timeline so, I think it makes it a little more straightforward, but in a very good sense.
 I think it will be a very strong season.
 We also learned so much on the first one about the world, the characters and about what story we wanted to tell” said Bagiński about the second season.

 The Witcher is all about graphics and has pretty amusing scenery.
 The Redanian Intelligence: The Witcher tweeted in January 2020 that Netflix built an entire town for The Witcher at Arborfield Studios, UK.
-Other than the UK, it is said that they are filming in many other beautiful countries such as Scotland, Hungary and Budapest.
-However, the filming could take place in other countries as well depending upon the plot.
+Other than the UK, it is said that they filmed in many beautiful countries such as Scotland, Hungary and Budapest.

-The filming was officially started on February 2020 but was stopped in March 2020 as the entertainment industry was on halt due to the pandemic.
+The filming was officially started in February 2020 but was stopped in March 2020 as the entertainment industry was on halt due to the pandemic.
 They started filming again on Aug 17, 2020.

 Then production took another blow as Henry Cavill injured himself in December 2020.
 According to Deadline, Cavill suffered a “minor leg muscle injury”, and that the show is adapting and continuing to film.
-The latest we hear is that season 2 is filming at a good pace.
+The filming was finally wrapped up in May 2021.

 The Witcher Season 2 Release Date